 Although underfloor heating operates at a lower temperature, it’s capable of achieving the same level of warmth and comfort throughout your home.
-This is where the energy saving comes in.
-‘UFH systems are estimated to use 15-40% less energy than a radiator,’ says Luciana Kola, marketing manager at Uponor.
+This is where it helps you save energy.
+'UFH systems are estimated to use 15-40% less energy than a radiator,' says Luciana Kola, marketing manager at Uponor.

 This sustainable benefit stems from the fact that UFH works by warming an entire room evenly.
 This is more efficient than traditional systems like radiators, where heat is lost by the air rising in only one area.'

 The even spread of heat also means that you can rule out having hot spots and chilly corners within the same room, instead maintaining the same level of comfort throughout.